StickyzzG/wake-on-lan.php/README.md

 * _Remove_ - delete the row from the configuration.
 The data of the deleted row is placed in the input fields for adding a new host.
 If you accidently removed a host you can simply press _Add_ again to add it again.
 * _Add_ - adds a new entry to the table.
 Fill in the text boxes and press _Add_.

-# Caveat

-  <s>Does not run under linux.
-Because the linux user used to run php code on the server side usually has very limited permission it cannot create the raw socket to send the magic packet.</s>

-__Note__: This caveat no longer applies.
-Using the sockets extension ```wake-on-lan.php``` no longer suffers this shortcoming.

 # License
 ```wake-on-lan.php``` is published under [MIT](LICENSE) license.